Presidente Castro Pinto International Airport

 Forecast Outlook

 The TAF forecast covers the next 24 hours.
-The forecast shows a transition between VFR and IFR conditions.
-Pilots should monitor the forecast closely and have an alternate airport plan.
-Expected weather includes: Mist.
-Temporary IFR conditions are forecast with Mist between 06:00Z and 12:00Z.
-Temporary MVFR conditions are forecast between 14:00Z and 23:00Z.
+IFR conditions are expected to persist or develop.
+An instrument rating and IFR flight plan are recommended.
+Expected weather includes: Rain, Mist.
+Temporary IFR conditions are forecast with Rain, Mist between 06:00Z and 12:00Z.

 Pilot Recommendations